 Purchase a fruit bowl (no more than $10) with lots of Tajin and enjoy the refreshing burst of flavors.

-2. Do hike at Runyon Canyon.
+2. Hike at Runyon Canyon.

 This is the most fundamental prerequisite to experiencing LA like a true Angeleno.